Chaiwat05128/FE25F1/README.md

 <p align="center">
 <img width="600" height="600" alt="Greek servo" src="https://github.com/user-attachments/assets/49665430-7fd6-42ca-9f63-365dcc6b2665" />

-The **Geek Servo 360** is the core of our **steering system**.
-When designing our robot, we needed a servo that could combine **LEGO compatibility, compact size, and reliable torque**.
-After testing multiple options, we selected the Geek Servo 360 because it gives us the **perfect balance between speed, strength, and precision**.
+The Geek Servo 360 is the heart of our steering system.
+During the design process, we needed a servo that combined LEGO compatibility, compact size, and reliable torque.
+After testing several options, we chose the Geek Servo 360 because it provides the ideal balance of speed, strength, and precision.

+In addition to steering, we also use it to control the ultrasonic sensor, adjusting its angle based on BNO055 error calculations to ensure accurate obstacle detection and navigation..

 - 🏎️ **Designed for LEGO systems** → snaps directly into our chassis without complex mounts
 - ⚡ **Fast response (0.14s/60°)** → quick steering corrections, ideal for sharp curves on the WRO track